Data-Linkage/Clerical_Resolution_Online_Widget/readme.md

 ## Installation and Use
 The CROW can be from CDSW inside and outside of DAP.
 CROW exists in the Data Linkage Repository in Gitlab (DAP) and Github.

 ## What is new?
 The new version of CROW has been developed in Flask.
 The ‘old’ version of CROW was initially written as a python script using the package Tkinter.
+For existing users the, previous version of CROW is still availiable; in the version1_tkinter folder.
+The new Flask version is availiable in teh version2_flask folder.

 We have moved to Flask from Tkinter because of its design and functionality limitations - it only runs on Desktop using Anaconda or Spyder and only imports CSV files.
 Whereas Flask can use HTML functionality which has made it more accessible.